 (a) Upon the request of a law enforcement officer who is investigating criminal activity alleged to have occurred at the library or if the library requests the assistance of a law enforcement officer regarding criminal activity alleged to have occurred at the library, the library may disclose to the law enforcement officer any library record pertinent to the alleged criminal activity.
 The library director and any other person designated by the library board or commission is authorized to determine whether to disclose library records subject to this subdivision.
 The library is not required to release library records under this subdivision and may require the law enforcement officer to obtain written consent or an order of the court as required in subsection (2)

+After almost a year of inactivity, the bill is now progressing through the state legislature.
 If you are a Michigan library and concerned about this bill, please contact your state representative and senator about your concerns.

 Privacy literacy clearinghouse